Britain's FTSE set for longest losing run since 2011

 concerns over slowing global growth built up.

-The FTSE 100 is now around 10 percent below an all time high
+The FTSE 100 is now over 10 percent below an all time high

 of 7,122.74 points hit in April.